 It’s important to recognize that a CI/CD pipeline is part of a larger process, which involves other DevOps strategies and value stream management.
 As with your DevOps process as a whole, the CI/CD pipeline should continuously improve and evolve.
 Thus, the diagram is more accurately depicted as a continuous cycle.

-Every iteration of the cycle is an opportunity to improve your processes.
+Every iteration of the cycle is an opportunity to improve your processes, from code quality to efficient delivery.
 New tests are introduced to resolve new failure states.
 Tests that were previously run manually are automated.
 Teams implement new deployment strategies, A/B testing solutions, and disruption mitigation processes.
 Your CI/CD diagram can help you keep track of these improvements, prioritize correctly, and evaluate their impacts.

 The diagram can also help you evaluate your security practices.
 To reduce vulnerabilities, organizations identify and analyze incidents as they occur and build them into the organization’s CI/CD process.
 To streamline operations, DevOps teams can shore up gaps and identify overlaps.